 Though the Affordable Care Act makes it easy for Americans to get health insurance, knowing how to buy after open enrollment has ended is a serious hurdle for most people.
-Whether they missed the deadline on accident or recently lost coverage, a lot of people don’t know what their health insurance options are.
+Whether they missed the open enrollment deadline on accident or recently lost coverage, a lot of people don’t know what their health insurance options are.

-Fortunately, figuring out how to buy after open enrollment doesn’t take a lot of time.
+Fortunately, figuring out how to buy health insurance after open enrollment doesn’t take a lot of time.
 You can find out how to qualify for a special enrollment period, plus everything you need to prepare for the next open enrollment period in just a few minutes.

 What You Need to Know About Open Enrollment

 Open enrollment for the health insurance marketplace is when all Americans can apply for health insurance coverage.
 The open enrollment period for coverage beginning on January 1, 2023, is from November 1, 2022, through January 15, 2023.

 While the open enrollment period for 2020 health insurance coverage is over, it’s essential to start preparing for the next open enrollment period.
 This is especially important if you are self-employed or work for an employer that doesn’t offer health insurance.

 The open enrollment period runs from the beginning of November until mid-December every year.
 Here’s what you’ll need to prepare for the open enrollment period:

 - Household information

 You can apply online and, in most cases, find out if you qualify for premium tax credits immediately.
 In a few cases, you may need to submit documents to verify some information.